storj-archived/blog/content/post/community/town-hall-questions-q1-2020.md

 We'll be simplifying the Node registration steps soon to eliminate the email-based registration.
 We still want an email from you for notices, but you won't need an email to create a Storage Node identity soon.

 **2. If we want to create a web app then what will be the workflow?
-Normal workflow is:
+Normal workflow is:**
-\1.
-The user selects a file from the browser it will get uploaded to the web server first and then to the tardigrade server.
+1. **The user selects a file from the browser it will get uploaded to the web server first and then to the tardigrade server.**
-\2.
-In this case, uploading a file from the browser to the server, it will depend on ISP is it right?
+2. **In this case, uploading a file from the browser to the server, it will depend on ISP is it right?**

-Can we use file object for uploading and downloading the file to tardigrade?**
+**Can we use file object for uploading and downloading the file to tardigrade?**

 There is a ton of information related to solution architecture for different use cases.
 Most of the early use cases we're seeing for static object storage are related to backing up on-premise data to the cloud, hybrid cloud storage for on premise or mobile applications.